JJFReibel/FRANC/README.md

 5) Note: Each time you transfer money from one address to another, you lose a little because you must pay a transaction and miner fee, called a "Gas Fee"
 6) SEND that cryptocurrency (You now own cryptocurrency, yay!) to your Coinbase Wallet Ethereum Address (click receive in the Wallet app to see address)
 7) Go to the MetaMask website and create an account and add the extension to Google Chrome
-8) Send your cryptocurrency from you Coinbase Wallet account to you MetaMask account
+8) Send your cryptocurrency from your Coinbase Wallet account to you MetaMask account
 9) Go to the Uniswap website and click on connect wallet and then MetaMask
 10) You could have done this with Coinbase Wallet, but MetaMask may be better for this part and get you better gas fees from my experience
 11) Send your cryptocurrency from you Coinbase Wallet account to your MetaMask account